r0hilp/r0hilp.github.io/writing.md

 2. J.T.
 Geneson, Rohil Prasad and Jonathan Tidor. _Bounding sequence extremal functions with formations_, 2013, Electr.
 J. Comb.
 21(3): P3.24 (2014); [arXiv:1308.3810](https://arxiv.org/abs/1308.3810).

 ## Expositions/Course Notes:
-I make no promises about the correctness or completeness of these articles.
-Of course, any errors that do pop up are 100% attributable to myself, while anything enlightening is 100% attributable to the course instructor or references given in the article.
+Here are some scattered writings/notes, posted in case anyone can get some use out of them.
+Of course, any errors are mine and mine alone.

 1. [The Grothendieck Spectral Sequence](https://r0hilp.github.io/assets/docs/grothendieck_ss.pdf).
 These were notes for a talk given at the Harvard Undergraduate Topology Seminar in Fall 2017.
 It constructs the Grothendieck spectral sequence and gives an application in constructing dualizing sheaves for projective varieties.